Trump on Iran: U.S. was 'cocked and loaded' to retaliate

 Published Friday, June 21, 2019 3:52AM EDT

-"I didn't think it was proportionate," he said in an interview with NBC News' Meet the Press.
+Iran on Friday showed no public inclination to negotiate, and it was unclear whether Trump, who said the U.S. military had been "cocked and loaded" to hit Iran, was considering new military options.
+After Iran downed a huge Navy surveillance drone over the Strait of Hormuz, Trump alternately denounced it as a "big mistake" and dismissed it as a "fly in the ointment."

-The aborted attack was the closest the U.S. has come to a direct military strike on Iran in the year since the administration pulled out of the 2015 international agreement intended to curb the Iranian nuclear program and launched a campaign of increasing economic pressure against the Islamic Republic.
+Iran insisted the U.S. drone violated Iranian airspace; Washington said it had been flying over international waters when it was hit by an Iranian missile.
+Iran said it recovered debris in its waters.
+The U.S. military said Friday that although debris from the destroyed drone was spread across a wide area, none had yet been recovered by American forces, who were encountering high winds and heavy seas.

-Trump told NBC News that he never gave a final order to launch the strikes -- planes were not yet in the air but would have been "pretty soon."
+In a television interview, Trump said the U.S. was within 10 minutes of conducting strikes against Iran on Thursday when he cancelled the operation.
+He told NBC News that he never gave a final order -- planes were not yet in the air but would have been "pretty soon."

 He said military officials came to him about 30 minutes before the strikes were to be launched and asked him for his final approval.
 Before signing off, he said he asked how many Iranians would be killed and was told approximately 150.